Skip to main content Skip to search

 Step-by-Step: How to Start a Business in Finland

-Draft Articles of Association and board minutes; appoint directors and deputies.
+3. Prepare Incorporation Documents: Draft Articles of Association and appoint directors.

-Engage a local accountant; determine if audit requirements apply.
+9. Set Up Accounting and Reporting: Engage a local accountant; check if audits apply.

 How Much Does It Cost to Start a Business in Finland?